For e-mail inquires please send our office a message at: firstname.lastname@example.org

 San Jose, CA 95103

-Once your appeal form has been received, your appeal will be carefully considered by a review officer to determine if the facts provided constitute a legal and valid justification for the dismissal of the citation.
+Once your appeal form has been received by mail or through the website, your appeal will be carefully considered by a review officer to determine if the facts provided constitute a legal and valid justification for the dismissal of the citation.
 Upon completion of the review, a letter will be mailed to the address you provided, with a statement indicating if the citation was dismissed or upheld.
 In the event that your citation was dismissed, you will not need to take further action.
 If your citation was upheld, please carefully follow the instructions included with the letter as they will provide you with steps to pay the citation, or to continue in the appeal process.

 This parking information was accurate at the time of publication.
 However, due to changes in legislation, procedure, or policy, these regulations or procedures are subject to change without written notice.
-Detailed copies of the Districts parking regulations are available at both of the Police Business Offices, located in the Campus Center at either campus.
+Detailed copies of the District's parking regulations are available at the Police Business Office at each campus.